takisgid/Project-sportSunday/README.md

 Hello, hello!
 i am just a little (obviously not commercial) java program, trying to impress you!
-My design is based on model-view-controller pattern and my GUI was made by swing API.
+My design is based on model-view-controller pattern and my GUI was made with swing API.

 My job is to manage sports tournaments.
 I am programmed to consider that modesty isn't just for average ones but a significant virtue.
 Therefore, i 'll be laconic on describing my duties and skills.